 -Elbsound.studio's House Style for changing the style of the score (not available yet).

 -Patterson Beams for beam optimization

--TGTools Keyboard Remapper for quick access to the main Finale tools (see screenshot below for my setup).
+-TGTools Keyboard Remapper for quick access to the main Finale tools (see screenshot below for our setup).

 Other helpers used:

--AutoHotKey for faster navigation in Speedy Entry and Scroll View (see below for my setup) and for displaying the current active layer (red/green light with number in top right corner)
+-AutoHotKey for faster navigation in Speedy Entry and Scroll View (see below for our setup) and for displaying the current active layer (red/green light with number in top right corner)

 -The document uses the free Elbsound HayFIN music font and Old Standard TT for text.